10 Best HVAC Companies in Fostoria, OH

 Check Credentials

-When looking for an HVAC provider, choose one with technicians that have the right training, licenses, and experience.
-In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+When looking for an HVAC provider, choose one with technicians that have the appropriate training, licenses, and experience.
+HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled on a state-by-state basis.
+Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
+All other licensing requirements are handled at the state level.

 In Ohio, HVAC contractors are licensed by the Ohio Construction Industry Licensing Board.
-To obtain a license, contractors must have at least five years of experience, have a minimum amount of contractor liability coverage, and pass an exam.
+To obtain a license, contractors need to have at least five years of experience, have a minimum amount of contractor liability coverage, and pass an exam.
 Specific jurisdictions may have additional requirements.
-Checking reviews on Google Reviews, Yelp, the Better Business Bureau (BBB), and similar sites can help your decision.
-Choose a provider with great reviews and stories of positive customer experiences.
+Checking reviews on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can help your decision.
+Choose a provider with stellar reviews and reports of positive experiences from customers.

 Understand Work Details